 - Change in a child's dependent status, either newly satisfying the requirements for dependent child status or ceasing to satisfy them.
-Events that cause an employee's tax dependent to satisfy or cease to satisfy eligibility requirements for coverage are attainment of age, or any similar circumstance as provided in the health plan under which the employee receives coverage; the change allowed is restricted to adding or dropping coverage for the dependent affected. - Change in the place of residence of the employee, spouse, or tax dependent that affects the employee's eligibility for coverage (e.g., moving out of the HMO service area of the employee's current plan, or change that affects the accessibility of network providers of the employee.
-(Some HMO plans provide dependents away from home network options, or allow continuation of dependents when living outside of a service area.
-If either of these apply to your enrolled plan, a change in plans would not be available). - Change in an individual's eligibility for Medicaid or Medicare, such as an employee, spouse, or tax dependent becoming entitled to or losing coverage under Medicaid or Part A or Part B of Medicare. - A judgment, decree, or court order resulting from a divorce, legal separation, annulment, or change in legal custody that requires accident or health coverage for an employee's child, or for a foster child, or any other change in status that entitles an employee, spouse, or tax dependent to change benefit elections pursuant to COBRA (Consolidated Omnibus Reconciliation Act), HIPAA (Health Insurance Portability and Accountability Act) or any other law. - An event that is a special enrollment event under HIPAA, including acquisition of a new dependent (when an employee, spouse, or new tax dependent is entitled to enroll in a health plan under HIPAA's special enrollment rules, the employee may also elect to enroll other pre-existing dependents or spouse), or loss of coverage under another health insurance policy or plan if the coverage is terminated because of:
+Events that cause an employee's tax dependent to satisfy or cease to satisfy eligibility requirements for coverage are attainment of age, or any similar circumstance as provided in the health plan under which the employee receives coverage; the change allowed is restricted to adding or dropping coverage for the dependent affected. - Change in the place of residence of the employee, spouse, or tax dependent that affects the employee's eligibility for coverage (e.g., moving out of the HMO service area of the employee's current plan, or change that affects the accessibility of network providers of the employee). - Change in an individual's eligibility for Medicaid or Medicare, such as an employee, spouse, or tax dependent becoming entitled to or losing coverage under Medicaid or Part A or Part B of Medicare. - A judgment, decree, or court order resulting from a divorce, legal separation, annulment, or change in legal custody that requires accident or health coverage for an employee's child, or for a foster child, or any other change in status that entitles an employee, spouse, or tax dependent to change benefit elections pursuant to COBRA (Consolidated Omnibus Reconciliation Act), HIPAA (Health Insurance Portability and Accountability Act) or any other law. - An event that is a special enrollment event under HIPAA, including acquisition of a new dependent (when an employee, spouse, or new tax dependent is entitled to enroll in a health plan under HIPAA's special enrollment rules, the employee may also elect to enroll other pre-existing dependents or spouse), or loss of coverage under another health insurance policy or plan if the coverage is terminated because of:

-- Voluntary or involuntary termination of employment or reduction in hours of employment, death, divorce, or legal separation, - Termination of employer contributions toward the other coverage, OR - If the other coverage was COBRA Continuation Coverage, exhaustion of the coverage. - A significant increase or decrease in premium cost or coverage, the elimination of an existing plan, or the availability of a new group plan (applies to health plans and Dependent Care Flexible Spending Accounts; does not permit a change to a Health Care Flexible Spending Account contribution/election). - A change of spouse's or tax dependent's coverage, such as an election change made by an employee's spouse or tax dependent under his or her employer's cafeteria plan; when an employee makes a change that is consistent with the spouse's or tax dependent's election change, for example, if spouses have each elected single coverage under their respective employer's health plans, and subsequently adopt a child, one spouse could elect to drop coverage, if the other spouse changes his/her election to add family coverage.
+- O Voluntary or involuntary termination of employment or reduction in hours of employment, death, divorce, or legal separation, - o Termination of employer contributions toward the other coverage, OR - o If the other coverage was COBRA Continuation Coverage, exhaustion of the coverage. - A significant increase or decrease in premium cost or coverage, the elimination of an existing plan, or the availability of a new group plan (applies to health plans and Dependent Care Flexible Spending Accounts; does not permit a change to a Health Care Flexible Spending Account contribution/election). - A change of spouse's or tax dependent's coverage, such as an election change made by an employee's spouse or tax dependent under his or her employer's cafeteria plan; when an employee makes a change that is consistent with the spouse's or tax dependent's election change, for example, if spouses have each elected single coverage under their respective employer's health plans, and subsequently adopt a child, one spouse could elect to drop coverage, if the other spouse changes his/her election to add family coverage.
 An election change that is made to conform to a change made by a spouse or tax dependent under his or her employer's open enrollment period may also be permitted. - For Dependent Care Flexible Spending Accounts, a status change that affects the employee's eligibility for tax-favored treatment for Dependent Care Flexible Spending Accounts, including a change in dependent care provider, a raise for the provider (except in the instance where the provider is related to the employee), a reduction in care-giver hours due to tax dependent's enrollment in school, or a change in the number of tax dependents, including a dependent's loss of eligibility under IRC Section 21 (b).